-Quick and easy cookies... so you can take your time over the decoration!
+Quick-and-easy orange and ginger cookies - so you can take your time over the marzipan decoration!

 - 175g (6oz) plain flour, plus extra to sprinkle

 - 100g (4oz) cold butter, cut into chunks

 - 1tbsp milk

 - 454g pack white fondant icing (we used Dr Oetker)

 - 2 large, non-stick baking sheets, oiled, crown cookie cutters and crown moulds (see page 191 for stockists), and edible gold lustre and silver balls

 To make the dough, whizz the flour, ginger, zest and butter with ½tsp salt in a processor until it resembles fine breadcrumbs.
 Pulse in the sugar and milk, turn out and knead briefly on a floured surface until smooth.
 Shape into a flat disc, wrap in clingfilm and chill for 30 minutes.
 Heat the oven to 180C, 160C fan, 350F, gas 4.